Relativistic unitary coupled cluster method for ground-state molecular properties: Theoretical framework

 \subsubsection{Hyperfine Structure (HFS) Constant}

 The magnetic hyperfine splitting in atoms arises from the interaction between the electromagnetic field generated by the electrons and the magnetic dipole moment of the nucleus.
-Within the magnetic dipole approximation, the vector potential $\vec{A}$ at the position of electron $i$ due to the nuclear magnetic moment $(\vec{\mu}_{k})$ is given by
+Within the magnetic dipole approximation, the vector potential $\vec{A}$ at the position of the electron $i$ due to the nuclear magnetic moment $(\vec{\mu}_{k})$ arising from nucleus k,is given by